labcodes/confetti-ds/apps/docs/README.md

 # confetti-storybook

-This project is the storybook code for our [Confetti design system](https://github.com/labcodes/confetti-ds).
+This project is the Storybook code for our [Confetti design system](https://github.com/labcodes/confetti-ds).

 ## Setup